neoforged/.github/primers/26.2/index.md

     - `SulfurSpikeBlock` - A sulfur spike speleothem.
     - `WeatheringCopper$WeatherState#forEach` - Loops through the available weather states.
 - `net.minecraft.world.level.block.entity`
+    - `BeaconBlockEntity#validateEffects` - Validates that the primary and secondary mob effects can be set for the given beacon level.
     - `BlockEntityTicker#andThen` - Chains two tickers together.
     - `DecoratedPotPatterns#itemToPatternMappings` - Operates on the keys for an item and its associated pot pattern.
     - `PotentSulfurBlockEntity` - A sulfur block entity that can apply noxious gas effects.